Open-Community-Building/community.hooks/streaming.md

 2025-02-10: Invitation for the SDG Hub Stammtisch: https://www.meetup.com/sdghub/events/305758633/

-2025-02-17: We are thinking about helping to create a startup with the topic of making video multimedia production called edia Film Werk
+2025-02-17: We are thinking about helping to create a startup with the topic of making video multimedia production called Media Film Werk